 It might be time to consider how much stickiness and utility self-service (ad hoc) BI could bring to your SaaS product, especially if your company is being inundated with customer reporting requests.

-This year’s market has been especially volatile, and ad hoc reporting can help SaaS providers protect their bottom lines by increasing customer retention while decreasing overhead.
+This year’s market has been especially volatile, and the benefits of ad hoc reporting can help SaaS providers protect their bottom lines by increasing customer retention while decreasing overhead.
 According to Dresner’s 2020 Wisdom of Crowds Business Intelligence Market Study, “reporting retains all-time high scores” as the foremost business intelligence priority for enterprises.
 This presents your SaaS company with an opportunity to capitalize on the demand, strengthening customer relationships and reducing IT man hours in the process.

 Boost Your Efficiency